 The Company records its equity in the income or losses of NeuCo and reports such amounts in "equity method investment gain (loss), net of tax" in the accompanying condensed consolidated statements of operations.
 During the first quarter of fiscal 2007, NeuCo changed its interim reporting schedule to a calendar month end, but its fiscal year end will remain the last Saturday in November.
 The first three fiscal quarters of CRA's fiscal year could include up to a three-week reporting lag between CRA's quarter end and the most recent financial statements available from NeuCo.
 CRA does not believe the reporting lag will have a significant impact on CRA's consolidated statements of operations or financial condition.
-For the twelve and twenty-four weeks ended May 9, 2008 the Company's equity in the losses of NeuCo totaled \$87,000 and \$95,000, respectively, which are net of a tax benefit of \$61,000 and \$67,000, respectively.
-At May 9, 2008, the carrying value of the Company's equity investment in NeuCo was \$1.9 million and is reported in other non-current assets.
+For the sixteen and forty weeks ended August 29, 2008 the Company's equity in the gains and losses of NeuCo totaled a gain of \$7,000 and a loss of \$88,000, respectively, which are net of income tax expense of \$5,000 and an income tax benefit of \$62,000, respectively.
+At August 29, 2008, the carrying value of the Company's equity investment in NeuCo was \$1.9 million and is reported in other non-current assets.